weiserlab/ambuj/index.md

 > “Applications are of course the whole point of ubiquitous computing” - Mark Weiser

 I am an engineer and an experimental computer scientist.
-My research is application driven.
+Most of my research projects are application driven.
+They can be broadly classfied under one of the following research themes.

+* **Bridging digital world with physical world:**

+* **Factories of the future:**

 ## Projects